vacu9708/Algorithm/Path finding algorithm/Dijkstra's algorithm/README.md

 >It differs from the minimum spanning tree because the shortest distance between two vertices might not include all the vertices of the graph.

 ## Working process
 >Shortest paths are found by comparing old paths with new paths and updating a weight table.
+Weight table has information of the shortest distances.

 ## Graph in this code
 ![Graph for dijikstra](https://user-images.githubusercontent.com/67142421/149639512-b50303aa-c579-45f6-9be7-21d48046626e.png)